terraform-linters/tflint/docs/user-guide/compatibility.md

 - `path.cwd`
 - `terraform.workspace`.

+The [`terraform.applying`](https://developer.hashicorp.com/terraform/language/functions/terraform-applying) always resolves to false.

 ## Unsupported Named Values

-The values below are state-dependent and cannot be determined statically, so TFLint resolves them to unknown values.
+The values below are state-dependent or cannot be determined statically, so TFLint resolves them to unknown values.

 - `<RESOURCE TYPE>.<NAME>`
+- `resource.<RESOURCE TYPE>.<NAME>`
+- `ephemeral.<RESOURCE TYPE>.<NAME>`
 - `module.<MODULE NAME>`
 - `data.<DATA TYPE>.<NAME>`
-- `self`
+- `self.<NAME>`

+The `ephemeral.<RESOURCE TYPE>.<NAME>` always resolves to an unknown value marked as ephemeral, which is the same in most cases as anything else, but some rules may treat it differently.

 ## Functions